ingcloud-fr/course-stacksimplify-aws-eks-kubernetes-masterclass/08-ELB-Application-LoadBalancers/08-02-ALB-Ingress-Basics/README.md

                   number: 80

-# 1. If  "spec.ingressClassName: ic-external-lb" not specified, will reference default ingress class on this kubernetes cluster
+# 1. If  "spec.ingressClassName: my-aws-ingress-class" not specified, will reference default ingress class on this kubernetes cluster
 # 2. Default Ingress class is nothing but for which ingress class we have the annotation `ingressclass.kubernetes.io/is-default-class: "true"`
 ```